 A data-driven recruitment leads to better hiring decisions

-Rely on objective data to make better hiring decisions.
+It provides objective data that enables better decision-making.
 Personality assessment provides you with standardised, useful insights regarding how candidates behave in a work context and predict job performance and company fit.
-By using this data to identify and hire the right candidate you’ll also improve overall productivity and effectiveness of your teams.
+By using this data to identify and hire the right candidate you’ll also improve the overall productivity and effectiveness of your teams.

 Unlike CV analysis or face to face interviews, a personality assessment allows you to accurately assess important personality traits of the candidate like openness, conscientiousness, extraversion, agreeableness and stability and various characteristics such as sociability, need for recognition, leadership orientation, cooperation, consideration, dependability, efficiency, even-temperament, achievement striving, self-confidence, abstract thinking and creative thinking.